 Cost.
 The health care cost and incentive system is not set up to reward doctors for screening.
 The reimbursement the doctor might receive is not likely to cover the cost of administering the depression screening.
 And beyond the time of administration, many doctors do not feel prepared for the moments when they may actually identify someone who is depressed.
 What do they do if they unleash a torrent of tears?
 And what if that means an even longer office visit?
 And then there are those who argue against universal screening, saying that the standard screening strategies produce too many false positives, with many women being sent for further treatment when they are not actually depressed – resulting in costly misuse of resources.

 Effectiveness?
-The US organizations with the greatest authority on this topic – the US Preventative Services Task Force and the American College of Obstetricians and Gynecologists – released only a lukewarm recommendation for routine screening for perinatal depression in 2015, stating that “direct and indirect evidence support moderate certainty that screening for depression in pregnant and postpartum women is of moderate net benefit.”
+The US organizations with the greatest authority on this topic – the US Preventative Services Task Force and the American College of Obstetricians and Gynecologists – released only a lukewarm recommendation for routine screening for perinatal depression in 2016, stating that there is “at least moderate certainty that there is a moderate net benefit to screening for depression in pregnant and postpartum women.”
 In fact, four other states – Illinois, Massachusetts, New Jersey, and West Virginia – have tried mandated screening, and it did not result in more women getting treatment.
 Overall, among perinatal women who screen positive for the depression, 78% don’t actually get any mental health treatment.

 Mandated screening vs community support.
 California is trying to go beyond screening to mandate services that connect those who screen positive to mental health care.
 Given the limited success of this strategy in other states, and given the complexities of the US insurance systems to actually implement such a program, a different approach might be in order.
 An alternative strategy that has demonstrated efficacy is when nurses or mental health providers visit new moms at home.
 Home visits after childbirth by healthcare professionals are provided across northern and western European countries with great success.
 Maybe the US could take a page from their playbook.